There’s something liberating about owning a toy hauler. Not only do you get to carry your home with you, but also your ATVs, dirtbikes, and whatnot.

 While it’s tight on space, the KZ Escape offers ample storage within its interior.
 You get a shelf in the garage/living space, a pass-through storage at the back, and a spacious overhead cabinet in the bedroom.

-In the kitchen, you’ll have a nice little 2-stove burner with a convection microwave at the top.
-Along with this, there are multiple cabinets at the bottom and a tiny window above the sink.
-It looks cute, especially with the attractive decor and color themes you get to choose from.
+You’ll have a nice little 2-stove burner in the kitchen with a convection microwave at the top.
+Also, there are multiple cabinets at the bottom and a tiny window above the sink.
+It looks cute, especially with the attractive decor and color themes you can choose from.

-However, the refrigerator is pretty small (4 CU FT), and the freshwater tank capacity is about 38 gallons only.
+However, the refrigerator is small (4 CU FT), and the freshwater tank capacity is only about 38 gallons.

-But considering the vehicle’s solid aluminum roof and frame, 13-feet LED-lit awning, insulated floors/walls, and the reasonable price, it’s a pretty smart pick for short-term traveling.
+But considering the vehicle’s solid aluminum roof and frame, 13-foot LED-lit awning, insulated floors/walls, and reasonable price, it’s a smart pick for short-term traveling.

 5. KZ Venom 3911TK